-Aside from the different grille the MKX's similarities to the Edge are easy to see from the outside, but the Lincoln looks significantly different on the inside, with satin-nickel and wood trim and upgraded upholstery.
+Aside from the different grille and trim, the MKX's similarities to the Edge are easy to see from the outside, but the Lincoln looks significantly different on the inside, with satin-nickel and wood trim as well as upgraded upholstery.
 The MKX is also significantly quieter, with more sound-deadening material and an acoustic windshield.

 The MKZ has an amazing feature set, even when compared against the segment benchmark, the Lexus RX 350.
-In a single trim, the MKX comes with standard perforated leather heated-and-cooled seats, dual-zone automatic climate control, and rear park assist, among many other features, and options (some of them in packages) include heated rear seats, DVD entertainment, adaptive headlamps, and a power liftgate.
-An EasyFold remote seat-folding feature is also on offer, and the MKX offered the long Vista Roof, as offered in the closely related Ford Edge.
+In a single trim, the MKX comes with standard perforated leather heated-and-cooled seats, dual-zone automatic climate control, and rear park assist, among many other features.
+Options (some of them in packages) include heated rear seats, DVD entertainment, adaptive headlamps, and a power liftgate.
+An EasyFold remote seat-folding feature is also on offer, and the MKX is also available with the long Vista Roof, as offered in the closely related Ford Edge.
 All MKX models have two rows of seating and decent space for five adults, though cargo space isn't quite as ample as in some other crossover models.

-Power, is provided by the same V-6 engine as in the Edge, with a six-speed automatic transmission and a choice of either front- or all-wheel drive.
-The driving experience isn't very sporty, and there's no way to command shifts when the road turns hilly and curvy, but the MKX handles quite well for such a heavy vehicle.
+Power is provided by the same V-6 engine as in the Edge, with a 6-speed automatic transmission and a choice of either front- or all-wheel drive.
+The driving experience isn't very sporty, but the MKX handles quite well for such a heavy vehicle.
 Ride quality is excellent as well—firm enough to yield good driver control but not so soft as to be bouncy and wallowy like many Lincolns of the past.
-The MKX doesn't offer the turbocharged four-cylinder that's new to the Edge, though, and fuel economy is a bit above average, at 19/26 mpg in front-drive form, 17/23 mpg with all-wheel drive.
+The MKX doesn't offer the turbocharged 4-cylinder that's new to the Edge, though, and fuel economy is a bit above average, at 19/26 mpg in front-drive form, 17/23 mpg with all-wheel drive.